idoc-bioinfo/br_stat_profiler/README.md

                         Minimal QualityScore value for profiling (default=1) -e <int between 1 and 10 [4]>, --min_err_observed <int between 1 and 10 [4]>
-                        Minimal Number of Errornous Observations for profiling (default=10) -num, --numeric_qerr_mode
-                        The Phred errors are converted to numeric values. (default=False) -nR, --no_ReLU        Errors undergoes ReLU filter (default=False) -sb <int between 1 and 10 [4]>, --scr_bin_count <int between 1 and 10 [4]>
+                        Minimal Number of Errornous Observations for profiling (default=10) -sb <int between 1 and 10 [4]>, --scr_bin_count <int between 1 and 10 [4]>
-                        # of bins of do divide the QualityScore values (The profiler further averages the QError rate
+                        # of bins of do divide the QualityScore values (The profiler further averages the QError
-                        in each bin). (default=4)
-  -cb <int between 1 and 15 [10]>, --cyc_bin_count <int between 1 and 15 [10]>
+                        rate in each bin). (default=4) -cb <int between 1 and 15 [10]>, --cyc_bin_count <int between 1 and 15 [10]>
                         The # of bins to divide reading cycle covariate.
 That way reads are cut into equal fragments thus QEerror is averaged for each fragment. (default=10)